marklescroart/bvp/README.md

 	export BLENDER_SYSTEM_PYTHON="/Users/mark/anaconda/envs/py34/"

 4) Set settings in <your_bvp_path>/Settings/Settings.json
+	Copy the file <your_bvp_path>/Settings/Example.json to <your_bvp_path>/Settings/Settings.json
+	Relace the obvious bits of the following lines:
+	"RenderDir": "/path/to/which/to/render/by/default",
+    "BlenderCmd": "/path/to/your/blender/installation/executable/file",
+    "LibDir": "/path/to/your/Library"

-== At this point, BVP will* be functional, but you won't
+== At this point, BVP should* be functional, but you won't have the ability to access / store things in a database without mongod installed & running ==

 5) Install mongodb server.
 	See http://docs.mongodb.org/manual/installation/
 	Recommended install location is ~/mongodb/

+(Before each use of database)
-) Run mongod server with the command:
-	mongod --dbpath <path_to_your_BVPdb> --port 9194
+6) Run mongod server with the command: mongod --dbpath <path_to_your_BVPdb> --port 9194
 	The port is just a convention, flout it if you wish. path_to_your_BVPdb is the path to which you have saved the whole directory of BVP .blend files and database headers.

-) Party.
+7) Party.
 Ready to go.

 Installation - Recommended
 ==========================